 6 oz. fresh grapefruit juice (pink or yellow)

 Fill a rocks glass with ice, then add grapefruit juice and mezcal.
 Stir to blend; top with a splash of club soda.
 Garnish with the grapefruit twist.
 Makes 1.

-One Response to “Behind the Scenes: Making Mezcal Cocktails”
+2 Responses to “Behind the Scenes: Making Mezcal Cocktails”